Teaching Social Skills

 STEPS TO FOLLOW IN TEACHING SOCIAL SKILLS

 Essentially, we teach new or replacement social skills like we teach academics; directly and actively.
-The steps are the same: Assess the level of the students, prepare the materials, introduce the material, model it, have them practice it, and provide feedback.
+The steps are the same: Assess the level of performance/skill, prepare the materials, introduce the material, model it, have them practice it, and provide feedback.
 If you purchase a social skills curriculum (see the listing at the bottom of this page), it will probably include an assessment device, lessons, and activities.
 Teaching is a matter of following the directions in the kit.
-If you're on your own in developing a curriculum and devising lessons, here are the specifics:
+If you're on your own in developing a curriculum and devising lessons, here's how to develop a curriculum that is designed for your students:

 Pre-teaching

-• Select the students who need training in certain skills (via assessment)
+• Select the students who need training in certain skills via an assessment device.
+Many assessment instruments can be found free-of-charge on the internet.

-• Identify powerful reinforcers that will motivate the students to attend to lessons and attempt new behaviors. (examples: group and/or individual points, raffle tickets, progressively moving a paper dog along the wall toward a food bowl which earns a reward)
+• Identify powerful reinforcers that will motivate the students to attend to lessons and attempt new behaviors.
+(Examples: group and/or individual points, raffle tickets, progressively moving a paper dog along the wall toward a food bowl which earns a reward upon reaching the dish)

 • Identify and specifically define the target behaviors to be taught.
 Decide which behaviors are needed.
 Define them precisely so that everyone agrees on what is to be accomplished (...what the student will be able to do/show after instruction).

-• Task analyze the target behavior(s) (if this listing of sequenced actions is not done for you by a packaged program.
-If you are unfamiliar with task analysis, read the link on the home page)
+• Task analyze the target behavior(s) (If this listing of sequenced actions is not done for you by a packaged program.
+If you are unfamiliar with the procedure, go to task analysis on this site.)

 Teaching social skills